dfelinto/blender-manual/modeling/curves/editing/advanced.rst

    | Panel:    :guilabel:`Curve and Surface` (\ :guilabel:`Editing` context, :kbd:`F9`\ )

 Ah!
 The extrusion!
-Probably the most interesting tool of the curves for modeling, especially with the bevel/taper/\ :guilabel:`Tilt`\ /\ :guilabel:`Radius` options… Note that this has nothing to do with the :guilabel:`Extrude` (\ :kbd:`E`\ ) command, described in the :doc:`previous page <modeling/curves/editing#adding_new_segments>`\ !
+Probably the most interesting tool of the curves for modeling, especially with the bevel/taper/\
+:guilabel:`Tilt`\ /\ :guilabel:`Radius` options?
+Note that this has nothing to do with the :guilabel:`Extrude` (\ :kbd:`E`\ ) command, described in the :doc:`previous page <modeling/curves/editing#adding_new_segments>`\ !

 We will see the different settings, depending on their scope of action:
 :guilabel:`Width`
    This controls the position of the extruded "border" of the curve, relative to the curve itself.
-With closed 2D curves (see below), it is quite simple to understand - with a :guilabel:`Width` greater than **1.0**\ , the extruded volume is wider, with a :guilabel:`Width` of **1.0**\ , the border tightly follows the curve, and with a :guilabel:`Width` lower than **1.0**\ , the volume is narrower… The same principle remains for open 2D and 3D curves, but the way the "outside" and "inside" of the curve is determined seems a bit odd…
+   With closed 2D curves (see below), it is quite simple to understand - with a :guilabel:`Width` greater than **1.0**, the extruded volume is wider, with a :guilabel:`Width` of **1.0**\ , the border tightly follows the curve, and with a :guilabel:`Width` lower than **1.0**, the volume is narrower?
+The same principle remains for open 2D and 3D curves, but the way the "outside" and "inside" of the curve is determined seems a bit odd?

    It has the same effect with extruded "bevel" objects…

 :guilabel:`Tilt`